namideus/namix-phev-engine/README.md

 (position, velocity, acceleration) along with rotational dynamics (angular velocity, torque, and orientation using quaternions).
-- **Modular & Maintainable Code:** Structure the engine into discrete, testable modules so that each component (e.g., force integration, collision handling) can be developed and refined independently.
+- **Modular & Maintainable Code:** Structure the engine into discrete, testable modules so that each component can be developed and refined independently.
 - **High-Quality Demos:** Create polished visual demos that clearly demonstrate the engine's capabilities.
 - **Automated Testing:** Establish a solid testing framework to ensure every